Shothole borer (Scolytus rugulosus)

 Scouting and thresholds Examine branches in late spring for holes 0.08 inch in diameter, oozing sap and sawdust.
 In stone fruits, these holes often are sealed with gummy ooze.
 Beetles particularly are attracted to unhealthy trees.
 Adult beetles are highly attracted to ethanol.
 Grain spirits can be used to mass-attract beetles to simple jar or bottle traps or commercial traps and lures can be used.
 Lindgren funnel traps with ethanol lures can capture many adults.
 Monitoring should begin early in the spring.

 The best management tool is to keep trees healthy with proper pruning, adequate water, and fertilizer.
-Healthy trees repel the beetles by plugging bore holes with sap and resins.
+Healthy trees repel the beetles by plugging borer holes with sap and resins.
 Remove and destroy infested wood on the tree or piles of infested green wood nearby, especially cherry wood.
+Beetles also can attack young trees adjacent to piled wood from an old orchard.
+Burn or remove old, piled wood before replanting.
 Once the bark on cut wood dries and sloughs off, it is no longer a host for the beetles.
 Whitewash trunks of young trees to prevent sunburn and reduce potential hazard of attack by shothole borer and flathead borers.

 Management-chemical control: HOME USE